Latency Tracker: PHP/mySQL tracking for Wordpress

 2. Upload the latency-tracker folder to your wp-content/plugins/ folder.

-3. Log in to your Wordpress dashboard and go to the plugins page.
+3. Log in to your WordPress dashboard and go to the plugins page.

 4. Activate the plugin